 Warren Buffett’s firm reports $12B profit before its meeting

-OMAHA, Neb.
-(AP) — Warren Buffett’s company reported a nearly $12 billion profit in the first quarter a year after a major loss when the value of its stock investments plummeted because of the coronavirus pandemic.
+The fun of the meeting isn’t just for shareholders.
+Jim Weber, who runs Berkshire’s Brooks Running, said he longs for the chance to compare notes with fellow Berkshire managers at the one annual event that brings together the leaders of the decentralized conglomerate’s dozens of subsidiaries.

+“We certainly miss that opportunity to connect with our peers,” said Weber, adding that he would likely watch some of this year’s event from a treadmill or stationary bike.

-Berkshire Hathaway said Saturday that it earned $11.7 billion, or $7,638 per Class A share, during the first quarter as the paper value of its investment portfolio rebounded.
+On Saturday morning, Berkshire reported its first-quarter earnings and said it made $11.7 billion, or $7,638 per Class A share, as the paper value of its investment portfolio rebounded.
 A year earlier, Berkshire reported losing $49.7 billion, or $30,653 per share.

 Buffett has long said Berkshire’s operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary widely.
 By that measure, Berkshire’s operating earnings improved to $7.018 billion, or $4,577.10 per Class A share.
 That’s up from $5.87 billion, or $3,617.62 per Class A share a year ago.